Adding a Google Cloud Platform Hypervisor

 Caution: For a new Commvault deployment with Service Pack 18 or a more recent service pack, Indexing Version 2 is enabled by default, and new GCP hypervisors automatically use Indexing Version 2 for VM-centric operations.
 You can continue to use a GCP hypervisor that was configured before Service Pack 18.
 The hypervisor will continue to use Indexing Version 1.
 However, beginning with Service Pack 19, any GCP hypervisor that was configured before Service Pack 18 is disabled.
 To avoid gaps in coverage, you must create new GCP virtualization hypervisors in Service Pack 18.
 These new hypervisors will automatically use Indexing Version 2 for VM-centric operations.
-Before creating your new GCP hypervisors, if you are running an environment that was configured before Service Pack 18, upgrade your CommServe server and VSA access node to Service Pack 18.
+Before creating your new GCP hypervisors, if you are running an environment that was configured before Service Pack 18, upgrade your CommServe server and VSA proxy directly to Service Pack 20.

 Before You Begin